kai13xd/Freighter/README.md

 Add a [linker script file](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_chapter/ld_3.html) to the project.
 This is useful for defining symbols.

 * `add_gecko_txt_file(filepath)`<br>
+Add a textual [Gecko Code List](http://codes.rc24.xyz/) to the project.
+When build_dol is used, codetypes 00, 02, 04, 06, 08, C6, C2, and F2 are permanently patched into the DOL.
+When build_gecko is used, all given Gecko Codes are copied into a new Gecko Code List.

+* `add_gecko_gct_file(filepath)`<br>
-Add a [Gecko codelist](http://codes.rc24.xyz/) to the project.
-The effects of the codes will be patched to the DOL permanently.
-Only 00, 02, 04, 06, and C6 codetypes are supported for now.
+Add a binary [Gecko Code Table](http://codes.rc24.xyz/) to the project.
+When build_dol is used, codetypes 00, 02, 04, 06, 08, C6, C2, and F2 are permanently patched into the DOL.
+When build_gecko is used, all given Gecko Codes are copied into a new Gecko Code List.

 * `add_branch(addr, funcname, LK=False)`<br>
 Declare a branch to a symbol to be written at a given address.
 Optionally, pass LK=True to declare a branchlink.